Good Jobs First: A Beginner’s Guide to Economic Development

 Most subsidy decisions are made in private meetings, with the public only being let in on the details at the press event announcing the signed deal.
 The shroud of secrecy and relegation of development decisions to the domain of “experts” by companies and public officials often serves to discourage public participation.
 When avenues for public participation are available, such as a public hearing, they tend to be poorly publicized and announced too late for community members to organize more than a cursory response to the issues on the agenda.

-2. Subsidies often lack binding requirements as to the benefits companies must produce
+2. Subsidies often lack strong requirements as to the benefits companies must produce

 3. Company commitments are often poorly monitored and enforced

-Requiring companies to meet certain standards to qualify for subsidies does nothing if a company's compliance with the agreement is not monitored and enforced.
+Requiring companies to meet certain standards to qualify for subsidies does nothing if a company’s compliance with the agreement is not monitored and enforced.
 Many jurisdictions never check up to make sure that development projects create the jobs, pay the wages, or meet the environmental standards or investment requirements they agreed to as a condition of a subsidy.
-When a company is found to be noncompliant, officials are often reluctant to enforce penalties, fearing that they will be cast as "anti-business."
+When a company is found to be noncompliant, officials are often reluctant to enforce penalties, fearing that they will be accused of being “anti-business.”

 4. Subsidies come with hidden costs

-Tax expenditures -- uncollected income, sales, and property taxes -- are generally the largest subsidies companies receive.
-Very few jurisdictions figure out how much a subsidy deal is actually worth, or track how much they are spending on subsidies in their budgets.
+Tax expenditures — uncollected income, sales, and property taxes — are generally the largest subsidies companies receive.
+Very few jurisdictions figure out how much a subsidy deal is actually worth or track how much they are spending on subsidies in their budgets.
 In addition, economic development subsidies can produce hidden taxpayer costs when subsidies are giving to companies that pay poverty-level wages.
-In those cases, taxpayers pay twice: once for the direct subsidy, and again for programs such as Medicaid, food stamps, and housing assistance that are funded through taxpayer dollars and are needed by a company's workers need to make ends meet.
+In those cases, taxpayers pay twice: once for the direct subsidy, and again for programs such as Medicaid, food stamps, and housing assistance workers need to make ends meet.